 This method is predominantly used where movement is not desired, such as at a base flashing at built-up roofs, gravel stops, and eave strips.
 Nailing is used only on cleats and copper strips up to 12" wide.
 Only one edge of a strip should be nailed, to allow movement perpendicular to the line of nailing.
 Nails should be spaced no more than 3" O.C. to provide continuous resistance to thermal stresses.
 All nails should be flathead, wire slating nails, at least 1" long, of not less than 12 gauge hard copper, brass, or bronze.
 Those used in wood should be barbed; nails used in concrete or gypsum should not.
 Surfaces with poorer nail-holding qualities require longer, stronger nails.
 For the right nail to use with such material, contact the manufacturer.

 This method is used where the copper must be held rigidly in place, such as at a ridge cap subject to the severe vibrations caused by wind, or as a hold-down for large, flat copper areas.
 It is also used to secure copper to masonry when expansion shields are required.
 Screws should be made of stainless steel, bronze, or brass.
 They should have round heads, and flat seats which will not puncture the copper.
-Lead washers may be used for additional protection.
+Galvanically compatible metal washers may be used for additional protection.
 Where watertightness is required, a small copper cap is soldered over the screw head, see Typical Copper Hold-Downs, Detail B.